Parker Moorer

-Parker Moorer is an American professional football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+Parker Moorer is an American former professional football offensive lineman who played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at West Virginia and East Carolina.

 Early life

 Moorer played high school football at Mallard Creek High School in Charlotte, North Carolina, as a two-way lineman.
 He joined the varsity team his sophomore year in 2016.
 As a junior in 2017, he helped Mallard Creek to a 14–1 record and a runner-up finish in the NCHSAA 4A Football Championship.
 As a senior in 2018, Moorer earned I-Meck 4A All-Conference honors and was invited to the 82nd Shrine Bowl of the Carolinas.
 In the class of 2019, he was rated a three-star recruit by ESPN.com, Rivals.com, and 247Sports.com, and the No. 82 offensive tackle in the country by ESPN.
 Moore was also ranked as the No. 23 player in North Carolina by Rivals, No. 41 by ESPN, and No. 43 by 247Sports.

 In April 2018, Moorer committed to play college football for the Maryland Terrapins.
 However, he rescinded his commitment on August 11, 2018, after the death of Jordan McNair.
 On September 3, 2018, he committed to West Virginia University over offers from Louisville, Virginia, Indiana, Syracuse, Rutgers, and Marshall, among other schools.